 To ensure visual consistency across all browsers and operating systems, Drake University’s website uses the RGB equivalents of the color palette.

 Color equivalents to Pantone were made through color chip evaluation and selected monitor displays.
 Standard Adobe software conversions should not be used.

-The University will be transitioning to TypeKit web fonts for future website development, these font will match the current branding guide; Harfang Light and Proxima Nova.
+The University has transitioning to Adobe TypeKit web fonts service for future website development, these fonts match the current branding guidlines; Harfang Light and Proxima Nova.

-Please use the alternative web safe fonts with TypeKit is not an option.
-These fonts are Book Antiqua and Helvetica.
-These fonts are available across web browsers and additionally safe for email use.
+Please use the alternative web safe fonts Book Antiqua and Helvetica when Adobe TypeKit is not an option.
+These fonts are compatible with all web browsers and additionally safe for email use.